-7205.7.10 Electrical.
-All wiring within or on bale walls shall meet all provisions of the National Electrical Code adopted by this jurisdiction.
-Type NM or UF cable may be used, or wiring may be run in metallic or non-metallic conduit systems.
+Section 105.7.10 Electrical.
+Type NM or UF cable may be used, or wiring may be run in metallic or nonmetallic conduit systems.
 Electrical boxes shall be securely attached to wooden stakes driven a minimum of 12 inches into the bales, or an acceptable equivalent.

-7205.7.11 Plumbing.
+Section 105.7.11 Plumbing.
 Water or gas pipes within bale walls shall be encased in a continuous pipe sleeve to prevent leakage within the wall.
 Where pipes are mounted on bale walls, they shall be isolated from the bales by a moisture barrier.